akhdanfadh/dotfiles/README.md

 cd chezmoi
 ```

-Check EVERYTHING in the `config.yaml` file, if okay, run `ansible-playbook ansible/main.yaml --ask-become-pass`.

 ## Common Cases

 ### Non-Root User

 Typically, a new Proxmox LXC is on root user.
-This creates one with sudo access and switch to it.
+The following creates one with sudo access and switch to it.
+Before doing this, do `USERNAME="yourusername"` first.
 To change password, use `passwd $USERNAME`.
-Before doing this, do `USERNAME="yourusername"` first.

 ```bash
 adduser $USERNAME